Yellowen/vanda/docs/source/devel/devpolicy.rst

 ********************
 In this chapter you will read the most important policies for developing Debbox.
 If you have any idea please contact me at lxsameer@gnu.org .

-.. cn:Its not a good idea to se "chapter" world in documents!
+.. cn:Its not a good idea to se "chapter" word in documents!
 .. cn:Using development mailing list for contact is better that personal.

 General Policies